-It has a mild banana flavor, it does not contain alcohol, sugar, or lactose.
+It has a mild banana flavor; it does not contain alcohol, sugar, or lactose.

-Active ingredient of espumisan
+The active ingredient of espumisan

-Foamisan contains simethicone as an active ingredient.
+Formosan contains simethicone as an active ingredient.

-A dose of 1 ml (25 drops) of oral drops, of the emulsion contains 40 mg of simethicone.
+A dose of 1 ml (25 drops) of oral drops of the emulsion contains 40 mg of simethicone.

 The other ingredients are:

 - Glycerol monostearate.

 - Sodium hydroxide.

 - Sorbic acid.